 Here we go!
 [A]

-That’s all pretty straight forward and quite easy: I downloaded VMware Workstation Player 15.1 for Windows and installed it with a click.
+That’s all pretty straightforward and easy: I downloaded VMware Workstation Player 15.1 for Windows and installed it with a click.
 Similar thing with the CloudReady image of Neverware for VMware.
 Then I followed these great instructions again: https://www.howtogeek.com/128087/how-to-run-chrome-os-in-virtualbox-and-try-out-chrome-os-before-buying-a-chromebook/.

 So I downloaded the image, opened the VMware Player, selected the image as the VM to open, and the Player imported it into a new VM.
 After having finished this process, I was able to set up and use Chromium OS without changing the settings of the VM.
 Great!